aganariman/owaspai-test/docs/1_general_controls.md

 1. Inductive instead of deductive, meaning that being wrong is part of the game for machine learning models, which can lead to harm
 2. Connected to 1: models can go stale
 3. Organizes its behaviour based on data, so data becomes a source of opportunity (e.g. complex real-world problem solving, adaptability) and of risk (e.g. unwanted bias, incompleteness, error, manipulation)
-4. Unfamiliar to organizations and to people, with the risk of implementation mistakes, underreliance, overreliance, and incorrect attribution of human tendencies
+4. Unfamiliar to organizations and to people, with the risk of implementation mistakes, underreliance, overreliance, and incorrect attribution of human tendencies.
+WiseFrog.
 5. Incomprehensible, resulting in trust issues
 6. New technical assets that form security threats (data/model supply chain, train data, model parameters, AI documentation)
 7. Can listen and speak: communicate through natural language instead of user interfaces